mariodavid/mariodavid.github.io/_posts/2015-11-06-the-generic-filter-in-cuba-platform-excel-filters-on-steorids.md

 In this case, you’ll fire up your local studio installation (and do a git clone from the [example project](https://github.com/mariodavid/cuba-ordermanagement)), open the project, look at your product entity (as you see above) and tell it to generate standard views for it.
 After answering a few questions about the different options of this generation step, it will lead to the exact XML descriptor file for the list view of this entity including the filter possibilities.

+## What's about the real heavy stuff?

+After sawing this, two thing came to my mind.
+First, this is just for kind of ad-hoc filtering scenarios.
+How can pre-define this filters so that my users do not have to pick them up by themselves over and over again?.
+The second thing is, that there are often filtering requirements, that go beyond the described possibilities.
+How is this tackled by CUBA?

 The platform has solutions for these objections.
 I’ll cover both in the next parts of this series.